flozz/rivalcfg/doc/contributing.rst

 mouse) or it can be any other contributor.

-You can also consider supporting the project using the ``Sponsor`` button on Github to allow me buying new SteelSeries mice in order to support them in rivalcfg.
+You can also consider supporting the project using the ``Sponsor`` button on GitHub to allow me buying new SteelSeries mice in order to support them in rivalcfg.